- Rate Movie[Total: 5 Average: 2.2]

 |Domestic Gross: $16,008,272||Overseas Gross: $13,649,479|

-Intrepid Pictures fully financed The Raven for $26 million and reduced their exposure to the budget with strong international pre-sales handled by FilmNation.
-Relativity, which just turned from financier and production company to fully functional distributor only six months prior, picked up US rights to The Raven for $4 million.
+The budget for The Raven was $26 million and Intrepid Pictures fully financed and reduced their exposure to the budget with strong international pre-sales handled by FilmNation.
+Relativity, which just turned from financier and production company to fully functional distributor only six months prior, picked up US rights for $4 million.
 After The Raven flopped, it would be the last top lining John Cusack vehicle to have a wide release in the US and his long delayed The Factory had its wide release canceled by Warner Bros and it was dumped straight to video in 2013.

 Overseas the film pulled in terrible numbers, which amounted to $13,649,479 across numerous distributors and it was sent straight to video in Germany.